Words Are A Superpower

 Most of the time, I don’t have the intent to hurt.
-I just don’t think what power my snarky comment may have.
-Things I often think are funny, aren’t.
+I just don’t think about what power my snarky comment may have.
+Things I often think are funny aren’t.
 I'm well aware of that.

 I’m also aware that some are extremely sensitive.
 More so than they should be.
-Not everything someone says is meant as a jab or meant as a direct comment on you personally.
+Not everything someone says is meant as a jab or meant as a direct comment toward them.
 I have been very sensitive myself.
 Taking something someone meant in jest to heart.

 Did that person mean to have that impact?
 Probably not.
-But she said it at a time when I was really low and depressed.
-A side consequence of that exchange, to this day, I am reluctant to share my feelings with someone because I'm afraid I will ripped to shreds.
+But she said it when I was really depressed.
+A side consequence of that exchange, to this day, I am reluctant to share my feelings with someone because I'm afraid I will be ripped to shreds.